Grizzy & the Lemmings

-The series was announced on June 22, 2015, and debuted internationally in the fall of 2016.
-It was renewed for a second season on July 5, 2017, which is stated to air on a number of channels around the globe in 2018.
-Season 1 was released for Netflix on July 15, 2019.
-In 2019, Hari Productions (Studio Hari) announced the development of the third season, titled Grizzy & the Lemmings World Tour.
-Season 3 came out in 2021 ended in October 8, 2022.
+The series was announced on 22 June 2015, and debuted internationally in the fall of 2016.
+It was renewed for a second season on 5 July 2017, which is stated to air on a number of channels around the globe in 2018.
+Season 1 was released for Netflix on 15 July 2019.
+In the same year, Hari Productions (Studio Hari) announced the development of the third season, titled Grizzy & the Lemmings: World Tour.
+Season 3 came out in 2021 and ended on 15 March 2022.
+Season 4 came out on May 15, 2024 and ended on January 28, 2025.

 Synopsis

-Grizzy and the Lemmings is set in Nutty Hill National Forest, a fictional Canadian park, at the hillside cabin of the park's mostly unseen forest ranger.
+Grizzy & the Lemmings is set in Nutty Hill National Forest, a fictional Canadian park, at the hillside cabin of the park's mostly unseen forest ranger.
+The national park is primarily inhabited by various forest animals.
 When the ranger leaves for work each day, Grizzy, a grizzly bear, slips into the cabin and takes advantage of its numerous amenities, usually seeking to relax, watch television and snack.
 He always finds his peace disturbed by a pack of rambunctious and mischief-making blue-gray lemmings who all have similar personalities.